Ten generations of Canadian heritage

 glass was not generally available until a process was developed

 in France in 1688.
 Homes of those days had no windows, and if

 building ideas from the old country were employed, most homes

 would have only had openings covered with an oiled, translucent

 paper that could be shuttered in the winter.
 The movie Blackrobe, directed by John Lantos, written by Brian Moore, is set in Québec in 1634.
-While it's mainly about the spiritualities of the Jesuits and the Natives, it also portrays many aspects of life in that
+While it's mainly about the spirituality of the Jesuits and the Natives, it also portrays many aspects of life in that

 area at that time.
 The roles of workers, the clergy, and even

 Champlain seem carefully considered and portrayed.
-Even the
+The

 window used by Champlain appears to be oiled paper, which would